mohamed-alalwan/orient-event-organizer/README.md

 - Royality Levels for customers.
 Depending on their number of bookings, they can get discounts.
 - Admins can manage users, services, locations and images.
 - Admins can generate reports for monthly reservations and user memberships.
+- Notifications and Preserving pending order.

+# Project Usage
+To use this project and make work for own usage, you need to do few things:
+  1- Modify your own Database Connection String in the config/db_connect.php file.
+  2- Modify the PHPMailer email and credentials in the reservationConfirm.php file (sendEmail Function) according to your needs.

 # Developed By